fanbyprinciple/hands_on_ml/chapter_8/readme.md

 A unit vector that defines the ith axis is called ith principal component (PC).

-Finding the principle componenet is done through sinular value decompositions
+Finding the principle componenet is done through singular value decompositions

 Decomposing the training set matrix X into dot product of three matrices U .
 Sigma .
 V.T where V the contains the principle component we are looking for